-- Punctuality is important; parents/carers of any student who is late can expect to be contacted by the School and the student will be required to attend a 60 minute reset (detention) after school. - Students will be marked late if not actually on school premises before 8.30am. - Parents will be contacted by letter or email at the end of a week where a student has been repeatedly late to School or lessons. - Resets will be set to address punctuality issues. - Continued concerns with punctuality with require a meeting between parents and the Pastoral Team.
+- Punctuality is important; parents/carers of any student who is late can expect to be contacted by the School and the student will be required to attend a 60 minute reset (detention) after school. - Students will be marked late if not in their tutor group before 8.30am. - Parents will be contacted by letter or email at the end of a week where a student has been repeatedly late to School or lessons, parents can also view their child's attendance to lessons via MCAS app.
+A Child's absence to school can be monitored through studybugs, alerts will also be sent via the app. - Resets will be set to address punctuality issues. - Continued concerns with punctuality with require a meeting between parents and the Pastoral Team.